AdobeDocs/experience-manager-cloud-service.en/help/operations/monitoring.md

 >[!NOTE]
 >
 > This functionality is only offered for customers with Advanced Cloud Support.
-If ou have any questions, please raise a support case via the Admin console.
+If you have any questions, please raise a support case via the Admin console.

 ## Internal Module Monitoring {#module-monitoring}